 - Need to pay extra for the sear box

-At just $699 without the sear box and $899 with one from most retailers, the Camp Chef Woodwind Pellet Grill is definitely affordable.
+Starting at about $680 without the sear box and $940 with one from most retailers (at the time of this write-up), the Camp Chef Woodwind Pellet Grill is definitely affordable.
 It’s about average for a medium-sized grill.
 The cost sits firmly in the middle.

 If you would like to leave a comment or have a review of your own to share on the Camp Chef Woodwind Pellet Grill, please do so below.
 We always welcome your input and I would love to hear about your experiences with it.